FarmData2/FD2-School-Materials/02-HTML-CSS/02-HTML-CSS-Application.md

 - [FarmData2 Command Reference](../FD2CommandReference.md)

 1. Restart your FarmData2 Development Environment.
-2. Synchronize your `development` branch with the upstream to add the starter code for this assignment to your repository.
+2. Synchronize your `development` branch with the upstream to add the starter code for this assignment to your repository (See the Git/GitHub Command Reference).
-3. Rebuild the `fd2_school` module.
+3. Rebuild the `fd2_school` module (See the FarmData2 Command Reference).
 4. Use the "FD2 School" menu to navigate to the "HTML-CSS" page.
    - This page should contain some placeholder text at this point.
    - If you do not see the "HTML-CSS" menu or the page with placeholder text does not appear, check that you have performed steps 2 and 3 correctly and try again.